athertahir/aws/Episode_3/03_Introduction to Amazon EC2.md

 ### Step 5: Add Tags

-** Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment.
+Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment.
 This is useful when you have many resources of the same type — you can quickly identify a specific resource based on the tags you have assigned to it.
 Each tag consists of a Key and a Value, both of which you define.

 1. Click Add Tag then configure:

--   **Key:**
+    -   **Key:** `Name`
--   **Value:**
+    -   **Value:** `Web Server`

-1. Click Next: Configure Security Group
+2. Click Next: Configure Security Group

 ### Step 6: Configure Security Group